nick-leroy/HF-Digital-Authentication/README.md

 This ensures authentication remains functional with no live infrastructure while keeping the complexity manageable.

----

-## Why Session Keys Instead of Full Signatures?
+## Why Session Tokens Instead of Full Signatures?

-The choice to use session keys with HMAC authentication tags rather than full Ed25519 signatures on every message is driven by the practical realities of HF digital communication:
+The choice to use session tokens with HMAC authentication tags rather than full Ed25519 signatures on every message is driven by the practical realities of HF digital communication:

 **Bandwidth Efficiency**: Ed25519 signatures are 64 bytes, which when Base64-encoded become ~86 characters per message.
 In contrast, a 6-byte HMAC tag requires only ~38 characters total including metadata.
 On HF digital modes where every character consumes precious airtime and spectrum, this 56% reduction in overhead is significant.